Who is BankOpen?

 BankOpen has partnered with ICICI Bank for creation of accounts.
 On ICICI Bank’s internet banking website, BankOpen has integrated its tools including a payment gateway powered by Stripe.
 It gives back-end support to YES Bank and ICICI Bank.
 This one of a kind FinTech project was undertaken by EngineerBabu, an award winning IT company for web and mobile development services for StartUps, SMEs, as well as Enterprises.

 What Is FinTech and Why it matters?

-Neo-banks are conventional banks that do not have any physical branches but only use mobile applications and websites to provide their services.
+Neo-banks are conventional banks that do not have any physical branches but only use FinTech Mobile Apps and websites to provide their services.
 It is basically an institution that provides checking, a prepaid debit card and some form of savings account minus the traditional brick-and-mortar building.
 It includes P2P payments, mobile deposits, real-time digital receipts and mobile budgeting tools.

 How BankOpen started?

 The startup was founded by serial entrepreneurs Anish Achuthan and his wife Mabel Chacko in 2016.
 They found the inspiration for BankOpen after having come across the financial issues faced by small businessmen across the country.
 In Ahmedabad, one of their clients, a small businessman has an average of 59 transactions from his customers in the firm’s bank account every few hours.
 Prior to using BankOpen, the firm had to juggle all day to figure out where these transactions originated from or went to.
 It was because, on their bank statement, they only see one-line description of a transaction’s detail.